gatsby-uc/gatsby-source-strapi/README.md

 #### Authenticated requests

-Strapi's [Roles & Permissions plugin](https://strapi.io/documentation/developer-docs/latest/development/plugins/users-permissions.html#concept) allows you to protect your API actions.
-If you need to access a route that is only available to a logged in user, you can provide your credentials so that this plugin can access to the protected data.
+Strapi's authentication stategies can be based either on Strapi's [Roles & Permissions plugin](https://docs.strapi.io/developer-docs/latest/plugins/users-permissions.html#concept) or on built-in [API token feature](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/api-tokens.html#api-tokens).
+If you need to access a route that is only available to a logged in user, you can provide user credentials or created API token to provide  access to the protected data for plugin.

+Warning: API token will take precedence over user credentials if both will be defined in configuration.

 ```javascript
 // In your gatsby-config.js